 If you’ve decided on adoption, the Polish Lowland Sheepdog Club of America has resources to find a Polish Lowland Sheepdogs available for adoption.

 Because the breed is so rare in the United States, there are very few Polish Lowland Sheepdogs in local rescue organizations.
 However, be sure to call and let the shelter know to notify you should a PON become available.

 If you have decided that a Polish Lowland Sheepdog from a breeder is for you, start researching local breeders and plan visits.

 Before visiting, prepare a list of questions to ask the breeder.
 Ask them about any potential health or temperament issues as well as questions on the breed itself.
 A good breeder will be knowledgeable about the breed.

 Reputable breeders should also ask you questions about your lifestyle to make sure the Polish Lowland Sheepdog is right for you.

 In addition to the Polish Lowland Sheepdog Club of America, the AKC Marketplace is a great place to search for PON breeders.

-The Polish Lowland Sheepdog is a confident, intelligent breed.
+The Polish Lowland Sheepdog has a confident, intelligent temperament.
 While they can be aloof with strangers, they are devoted to their families and get along well with children.